binarypatrick/binarypatrick.github.io/_posts/2023-06-25-linux-on-dell-wyse-3040.md

 ## Reboot Error

-I had an issue where my Wyse 3040 hung on shutodwn and reboot.
+I had an issue where my Wyse 3040 hung on shutdown and reboot.
 It would shutdown to a black screen and then never finish.
 This is apparently related to a [Intel Atom Cherry Trail CPU issue](https://github.com/up-board/up-community/wiki/Ubuntu_20.04#hang-on-shutdown-or-reboot-for-up-board).
 An easy fix is to add a file to `modprobe.d`.

 ```bash
 sudo nano /etc/modprobe.d/blacklist.conf